TommyLucarelli/ing-sw-2021-lombardo-lucarelli-magliani/deliverables/messages.md

     "gameAction": PICK,
     "choice": "line" | "column" //relative to the market "number": int //for the line/column number
-    "reource": Resource //representing the special resource to swop with the white one }
+    "resource": Resource //representing the special resource to swop with the white one }
 ```